qaptadrone/gcp_aruco_generator/README.md

 Here are some functionalities I'd like to develop for this tool.
 Suggestions are welcome!

-- Add direct to PDF output
+- Add direct to PDF output (with [cairoSVG](https://cairosvg.org/documentation/))
+- Add recommended parameters for FindGCP
+- Add a GUI and cross platform capabilities